valentjn/vscode-ltex/README.md

 This extension is a fork of the abandoned [LanguageTool for Visual Studio Code extension](https://github.com/adamvoss/vscode-languagetool) by Adam Voss with L<sup>A</sup>T<sub>E</sub>X support, lots of new features (user dictionaries, ignore errors, etc.), and updated dependencies (LanguageTool).

-## Note for Transitioning to LT<sub>E</sub>X 5.x

-LT<sub>E</sub>X has undergone a major rewrite in version 5.0.
-The most important change is that it now comes with everything included:

-- All languages are now directly included in LT<sub>E</sub>X, which eliminates the need for language support extensions (e.g., `LTeX - English support`).
-If you still have any of them installed, you may uninstall them now.
-- Due to file size restrictions of the Visual Studio Marketplace, LT<sub>E</sub>X has to download its core component (which includes LanguageTool) when activated for the first time.
-Read below for instructions on offline installation.
-- A separate Java installation is not necessary anymore.
-LT<sub>E</sub>X will automatically download a Java distribution and store it in the extension folder if no suitable Java installation (Java 8 or later) has been found on your computer.
-- A few settings have been renamed.
-Check your `settings.json` for deprecated entries.

-Find more information in the [changelog](https://valentjn.github.io/vscode-ltex/docs/changelog.html).
-In addition, you might find helpful information in the more extensive [documentation](https://valentjn.github.io/vscode-ltex/).

 ## Features

 ![LanguageTool Grammar Checking for VS Code with LaTeX Support](https://github.com/valentjn/vscode-ltex/raw/release/img/banner-ltex.png)